-It might be tough to believe, but this past March marked 30 years since the release of 1990's hit live-action movie adaptation of the Teenage Mutant Ninja Turtles.
+It might be tough to believe, but it's been over 30 years since the release of 1990's hit live-action movie adaptation of the Teenage Mutant Ninja Turtles.
 Yes, it's been a while.

 Directed by rising filmmaker Steve Barron on a budget of just $13.5 million, TMNT was, despite its immense popularity, a more unassuming production than most might have expected, and one whose incredible box office success was largely surprising to those signing the cheques.

 It of course kickstarted a movie trilogy before the property went into a big-screen hiatus for almost 15 years, for a time reinforcing just how iconic and beloved these characters are.

 But if you haven't seen the 1990 TMNT in a while, there's probably a lot you don't remember about the movie, and more to the point, a ton of tasty tidbits, facts, and anecdotes you just never knew.

 From behind-the-scenes tales about the movie's often slipshod, low-budget production to a certain Oscar-winner cameo you've almost definitely never noticed, these are the TMNT facts you absolutely need to know...

 20. It Was The Highest-Grossing Independent Film Of All Time (Until The Blair Witch Project)